What does it mean if your debt is charged off as bad debt?

 Bottom line

 A charge-off doesn’t absolve you of the debt you owe.
-You’re still legally responsible for the unpaid debt, and it’ll take time for your credit score to fully bounce back from a charged-off account.
-However, addressing a charge-off as quickly as possible can help triage the impact it has on your future credit standing sooner than later.
+You are still legally responsible for the unpaid debt, and it will take time for your credit score to fully bounce back from a charged-off account.
+However, addressing a charge-off as quickly as possible can help lessen the impact on your credit score in the future.